 If data shows the impairment is not associated with the discharge of a pollutant (i.e. physical habitat and/or hydrologic impairment only), the San Diego Water Board will consider non-TMDL approaches to address the impairment.

 If data shows that impairment is associated with a chemical pollutant(s), development of a TMDL or TMDL Alternative will be required to address the pollutant(s) causing or contributing to the impaired condition.

+If data show the impairment is associated with naturally occurring pollutants, the San Diego Water Board will consider regulatory options consistent with the Impaired Waters Policy (see below, A.5).

 Biological condition metrics also provide an opportunity for the San Diego Water Board to identify when a TMDL or TMDL Alternative will result in restoration of biological integrity within a meaningful timeframe given the physical condition of the waterbody.
 The San Diego Water Board will use the Stream Biological Objective to establish a minimum restoration goal or target for the TMDL and TMDL Alternatives in water segments where the Stream Biological Objective applies.
 The San Diego Water Board will consider the physical sources contributing to the impairment (e.g. habitat modification) in order to guide and prioritize the selection of waterbodies for TMDL or alternative restoration strategies.
-For example, using the Stream Biological Objective, TMDLs to address pollutants may be determined to be a lower priority in low elevation concrete-lined streams, as the physical habitat modification would need to be addressed for beneficial use restoration, and such restoration may require a longer time scale than that used in TMDL implementation to address pollutants.

 Using the Stream Biological Objective to Review Existing Water Quality Objectives

 The planning process is expected to identify the specific levels of pollutants that are causing or contributing to a Stream Biological Objective impairment.
-The San Diego Water Board intends to use this information to set load and/or concentration-based requirements at the levels necessary to restore biological condition.
+The San Diego Water Board intends to use this information to set load and/or concentration-based requirements at the levels necessary to protect and restore biological condition.
 This process may also identify chemical water quality objectives in the Basin Plan that need to be modified.
 As a result, the San Diego Water Board expects adoption of the Stream Biological Objectives could result in the review and/or revision of existing chemical water quality standards to better represent site-specific conditions that are protective of beneficial uses.
 Any revisions of a water quality standard would require a Basin Plan amendment

 Using the Stream Biological Objective for Protection Planning

 State Water Board Resolution No. 68-16 requires the maintenance of the existing high quality of water unless a change in water quality “will be consistent with maximum benefit to the people of the State…” The San Diego Water Board will consider waters in compliance with the Stream Biological Objectives (i.e. waters with reference or near-reference condition) as high-quality waters subject to protection (See Section VII, Antidegradation Policy), and such waters will be considered a high priority during the San Diego Water Board’s planning process.

+Using a Watershed Protection Approach for Stream Biological Objective Planning

+Consistent with section 4-99 of this chapter, the San Diego Water Board will support the use of a Watershed Protection Approach when implementing the Stream Biological Objective in planning as described above.

+Regulatory Options for Streams with Naturally Low CSCI Scores

+Consistent with Section I.B of the Impaired Waters Policy, staff will evaluate scientific studies and data to determine if an impaired stream’s failure to attain the Stream Biological Objective is attributed to natural conditions in the stream that render the Stream Biological Objective inappropriate.
+If staff determines that, because of natural pollutants, the policies underlying the Stream Biological Objective should be revisited for an impaired water, the impaired water shall be referred for consideration of an appropriate standards action through the triennial Basin Plan review process in lieu of crafting an implementation plan under the Impaired Waters Policy.

 V. Permitting